-The job market here has increased by 3.2% over the last year.
-In ten years, job growth is predicted to be 27.6%.
+The job market here has decreased by -5.61% over the last year.
+In ten years, job growth is predicted to be 27.58%.
 Currently, the petrochemical value chain is the largest and most dominant industry driving the economy in Pasadena.
 Logistics and distribution, aerospace, retail, and professional and technical services are some of the other high performing sectors of the job market as well.
 Overall, Pasadena is described to be the ideal location for start-up businesses as it has the potential to compete in a global economy.

 This city's cost of living is slightly lower than the Texas average, making it a more affordable place to live in the state.
-It's also considered less expensive than the U.S. average cost of living, with affordable housing.
+It's also considered less expensive than the US average cost of living, with affordable housing.

 There has been a 3.8% increase in Pasadena's median home value over the last year.
 As of 2023, the median home value is $213,812.

 The affordability index in Pasadena is 91.
 This number indicates moderate affordability in this city.